New Drafts of Medical Marijuana Rules & Regulations in Pennsylvania

 For more information about the temporary regulations, follow these links:

-To speak to a Pennsylvania medical marijuana attorney about the changes and how they pertain to your business or medical practice, contact Sacks Weston LLC today.
+To speak to a Pennsylvania medical marijuana attorney about the changes and how they pertain to your business or medical practice, contact Sacks Law, LLC today.